ibm-cloud-docs/cephaas/administrators.md

 You must have an 'Administrator', 'Operator' and 'Editor' role to create the deployment.
 {: note}

 To create a deployment, you must have the `Subscription Plan ID`, `Satallite CRN` and `Order ID` handy.
 You can get the Plan ID from the [Global Catalog](https://globalcatalog.cloud.ibm.com/).
-To locate your satallite CRN, click on the **hamburger menu > Resource list > satallite location**.
+To locate your Satellite CRN, click on the **hamburger menu > Resource list > Satellite location**.
 {: requirement}